My Journalism Portfolio

 This is my portfolio writing and journalism page.
 Below, you can read and take a look at some of my writing samples published on numerous online networks, media and for various companies.
 They are mostly related to technology, but some are straight AP news samples or relate to various subject matters.
 These samples are not tied to the main blog on here, although I republished some of those blog posts as longer stories on Medium.

-Here is my current journalism, technical writing, and content writing or copywriting resume aka CV:
+Here you can find my current journalism, technical writing, and content writing or copywriting resume aka CV as well as my cover letter.

-Also keep in mind that I was born with a Polish name and legally changed my last name a coupe of years ago to my grandmother’s family side from my dad’s side whom I never even knew, so you can seen some of my work under my older Americanized name of Mike Lata (articles from three years ago and earlier).
+One thing to keep in mind is that I was born with a Polish name and legally changed my last name a coupe of years ago to my grandmother’s family side from my dad’s side whom I never even knew, so you can seen some of my work under my older Americanized name of Mike Lata (articles from three years ago and earlier).
 I can prove this with an official name change document if it needs to be.

 A mix of technical articles related to IT software and blog posts marketing in nature from my in-house positions (around two years) at CKSource: